Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz1/HistoryJapan.txt:        Prehistory and Early Chronicles
 ```

-The example command searches within all files titled with "History" within the `written_2/travel_guides/berlitz1/` directory for the key word "chronicles."
-The command once again provides the lines in which "chronicles" exists in the files with the "History" pattern in the aforementioned directory, allowing the user to precisely narrow down to specific texts which lines the key word lies.
+The example command searches within all files titled with `History` within the `written_2/travel_guides/berlitz1/` directory for the key word "chronicles."
+The command once again provides the lines in which "chronicles" exists in the files with the `History` pattern of the aforementioned directory, allowing the user to precisely narrow down to specific texts which lines the key word lies.

 ## grep -rn